Universality for transversal Hamilton cycles in random graphs: Introduction

 The way to circumvent this issue and boost the probability of success is to show that with \textit{very} high probability, one can remove up to $\eps n$ vertices from $G(n,C\log n/n)$ so that the rest is Hamilton-connected, for some small constant $\eps>0$.
 Here, we say that a graph $G$ is Hamilton-connected if $G$ contains a Hamilton path with endpoints $u,v$ for any distinct vertices $u,v\in V(G)$.
 Before we state things more precisely, it will be very convenient for us to partition the set of vertices into $L$ and $R$ with $|L|=\lfloor n/2\rfloor$ and $|R|=\lceil n/2\rceil$.
 From now on, this partition will be fixed throughout the proof.

 \begin{lemma} For every $\eps>0$ there exists a constant $C>0$ such that the following holds.
-If $G\sim G(n, p)$ is a random graph where $p\geq C/n$, with probability at least $1-\exp(-\Omega_\eps(n^2 p))$ we have the following.
+If $G\sim G(n, p)$ is a random graph where $p\geq C\log n/n$, with probability at least $1-n^{-2n}$ we have the following.
 There exists some set $X$ of at most $\varepsilon n$ vertices such that for every set $Y\subseteq L$, the induced subgraph of $G$ on $V(G)\backslash(X\cup Y)$ is Hamilton-connected. \end{lemma}

 This lemma gives us not only a way of finding almost-spanning paths in $G$, but we are also allowed to pick and choose which vertices of $L$ we want to include in our path -- something we will find very useful later on.
 However, the almost-spanning path we construct will not be able to cover vertices of $X$.
-For that, we need a different argument based on a colorful version of the Friedman-Pippenger tree embedding technique, which was first introduced in \cite{FP87}.
 Therefore, we need a final lemma, which allows us to cover sets of at most $\eps n$ vertices using a path with prescribed edges colors.
+For that, we need a different argument based on a colorful version of the Friedman-Pippenger tree embedding technique, which was first introduced in \cite{FP87} and further developed by Glebov, Johanssen and Krivelevich \cite{glebov2013hamilton}, Montgomery \cite{montgomery2019spanning} and Dragani{\'c}, Krivelevich and Nenadov \cite{draganic2022rolling}.

 Given a tuple $(G_1, \ldots, G_n)$ of graphs and a map $\chi:[n]\to[n]$, we say that $(e_1, \dots, e_n)\in \cC$ is a \emph{$\chi$-colored Hamilton cycle} if $e_i\in E(G_{\chi(i)})$ for all $1\leq i\leq n$ and, similarly, a (not necessarily Hamiltonian) path $(e_1, \dots e_k)$ is \textit{$\chi$-colored} if $e_i\in E(G_{\chi(i)})$ for all $1\leq i \leq k$.